What is a Performance Budget?

 Thus, this step is planning and budgeting.

 The next step is the periodic evaluation of the performance to achieve the desired goals of the organization.
 The organization shall develop a systematic step by step approach for evaluation.
 Performance measurement is subjective which differs from person to person.
-The organization shall try to quantify the result based on the outcomes.
+Hence, the organization shall try to quantify the result based on the outcomes.

 Thus, this step is a measurement of results.

-Performance indicators help in evaluating the effectiveness and the efficiency of the program.
+Performance indicators help in evaluating the effectiveness and efficiency of the program.
 A performance indicator is a standard for measurement.
-The selection is based on the extent of following:
+The selection is based on the extent of the following:

 - It’s relevance